jeatt/jeatt.github.io/_drafts/music-to-code-by-scandinavian-edition.md

 ## *Det Er Mig Der Holder* Træerne Sammen by Under Byen

-For the first 20 seconds you feel like this is a song which should have been left in 2002 with the rest of the Portishead clones.
+For the first 20 seconds this sounds like a song which should have been left in 2002 with the rest of the Portishead clones.
 Then the voice comes in.
 Then the horns come in.
 Then all is forgiven.
 [Listen on Spotify](http://google.com) | [Listen on Rdio](http://google.com)

 ## *10 Rokkstig* by Jóhann Jóhannsson